Service • Agentic AI Development for E-commerce Brands

 How do you handle agent observability and debugging?

 Every agent we build emits structured traces of its reasoning, tool calls, and outputs to LangSmith, Helicone, LangFuse, or Arize.
-You see exactly what the agent decided, why, what tools it called, and where things went sideways.
+You see exactly what the agent decided, why, what store tools it called, and where things went sideways.

 How do you keep AI agent costs from spiraling out of control?